 “A few years ago, I got tested at my doctor’s office and it turned out that I had very low vitamin D levels.
 I wear sunscreen daily and work indoors so I knew that my access to vitamin D through sunlight was pretty limited.
 I started taking a vitamin D supplement daily and also try to include good sources of vitamin D in my diet every day, like eggs (keep the yolks for the vitamin D!), salmon or tuna, and cheese.
 My levels have improved, but I still need to be vigilant to keep them in the normal range.” —Andrea Goergen, MHS, RDN, LDN, owner of Cultivate Healthy in Washington, D.C.
-Pay attention to these signs that you need more vitamin D.

 Vegetarians miss out on one of the richest sources of iron—beef.
 Thankfully, iron-fortified breads and cereals, as well as legumes—kidney beans, chickpeas, white beans, and lentils—are excellent sources for iron.
 Iron is essential for healthy blood, growth, and development.
 No surprise then that pregnant women need significantly more iron (27 mg per day) than non-pregnant women (18 mg per day).
 Dietitians who are pregnant can usually be found with iron supplements in their cupboard to enrich their diet.
-Check out these 11 iron-rich food for vegetarians.

-“Because I’ve never liked milk or yogurt, and I limit my cheese intake due to genetically high cholesterol, calcium is the nutrient I struggle with.
-I rely on almond milk, tofu, kale, almonds and sneaking Greek yogurt into recipes.
+This is my weakness: Because I’ve never liked milk or yogurt, and I limit my cheese intake due to genetically high cholesterol, calcium is the nutrient I struggle with.
+I rely on almond milk, tofu, kale, almonds, and sneaking Greek yogurt into recipes.
 Even so, I do not meet the recommended intake level of 1,000 mg per day.
 Calcium is essential for bone health, especially with my family history of osteoporosis.
 Supplements help me reach that goal every day.

 “This is a nutrient that most Americans (89 percent!) aren’t getting enough of, and it’s now pegged a nutrient of concern by the 2015 to 2020 Dietary Guidelines.
 The Dietary Reference Intake (DRI) is 550 mg.
 Because many of the great choline sources are things like beef, salmon, and chicken, it can be hard for vegetarians like me to get enough.
-So on days that I know I’m not eating enough vegetarian sources like eggs, I’ll take a supplement.
+So on days that I know I’m not eating enough vegetarian sources, I’ll take a supplement.
 Choline plays an important role in liver health, as well as the transport of fats throughout the body.”—Amy Gorin, MS, RD owner of Amy Gorin Nutrition in Jersey City, New Jersey.

-Allergies to certain nuts (sunflower seeds, peanuts, almonds, hazelnuts) or oils (corn, safflower, soy) can interfere with ability to consume enough vitamin E. With the DRI for adults of 15 mg, these allergies or very-low-fat diets affect adequate intake.
+Food allergies to certain nuts (sunflower seeds, peanuts, almonds, hazelnuts) or oils (corn, safflower, soy) can interfere with ability to consume enough vitamin E. With the DRI for adults of 15 mg, these allergies or very-low-fat diets affect adequate intake.
 Even dietitians admit to the investment of supplementing vitamin E. A powerful antioxidant, vitamin E may prevent chronic diseases and improve immune function.

-“Vitamin B12 is hard to get enough of as a vegetarian, since many of the good sources are animal based.
+“Vitamin B12 is hard to get enough of as a vegetarian since many of the good sources are animal-based.
 While I aim to eat foods like eggs and dairy that contain vitamin B12, I often don’t get enough, so I do take a supplement daily.
 Vitamin B12 is important for important bodily functions like production of red blood cells and proper maintenance of the central nervous system.” —Gorin

 You may be surprised to learn that magnesium is essential in more than 300 metabolic functions.
 It’s hidden in a variety of foods, including almonds, spinach, cashews, shredded wheat, beans, and soy milk, so it’s certainly possible to eat enough through diet alone.
 However, if you’re one of those super picky eaters, you may not get enough.
 Most multi-vitamin/mineral supplements contain magnesium, so that can cover your shortfall.
-Check out the surprising symptoms of magnesium deficiency.

 “I fall short on vitamin K which works with vitamin D to strengthen bones.
 Those taking vitamin D need adequate vitamin K (among other things like calcium) to help build and preserve bone.
 Try to get as much as you can from food sources via dark leafy greens, beans, scallions, broccoli, Brussels sprouts, cabbage, and prunes (dried plums).
 Make sure not to take vitamin K supplements without speaking to your doctor as it can interfere with medications.” —Lauren Harris-Pincus, MS, RDN, owner of NutritionStarringYOU.com.
-Here are 10 ways your body is telling you it’s low on vitamins.